-- If you are expected to be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you you will have to wear a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you will have to wear a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that might help other people that get arrested to get through jail processing?

 Tell Your Story

 Once you are able to post bail, you will be allowed to go home after you get discharged.
 Getting discharged from jail will take anywhere between 10 minutes to all day long.
 In simple terms, the faster you can pay your bail, the sooner you can get out of jail.
 Also, how fast you get released might depend on whether you’ve been given a bond amount or if the judge has to figure out how much to set your bail at.
 For minor charges, you will be booked and then released on your recognizance without having to pay bail.
 When you have served your sentence and have a date of your release, you should expect to get released in the morning.

 In the event there is a, or if you have to start a jail sentence, it is highly recommended that you follow the law and turn yourself in willingly.
 If you have a warrant, go to the jail, in the reception area, and tell an officer that you think there may be a warrant for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if there is one, they will take you into custody.
 If you are reporting to serve out your sentence, go to the jail on the date and time that the sentence order requires you to.
 Be sure that you get don’t get there late, or they may decide to arrest you.
 Just bring allowed items with you, like your driver’s license or even photo ID, any prescription medication you might take, along with your doctor’s prescription, and a official sentencing order.